Fusarium solani f. sp. cucurbitae

-Use crop rotations and clean seed.
+Control: Use crop rotations and clean seed.

 The information given herein is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by the Texas AgriLife Extension Service is implied.

 Educational programs of the Texas AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.